code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 ## 1. What is Spring Integration?

-[Spring Integration](https://spring.io/projects/spring-integration){:target="_blank"} extends the Spring programming model to support the well-known [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/){:target="_blank"}.
+Spring Integration extends the Spring programming model to support the well-known [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/){:target="_blank"}.

 It **enables lightweight messaging** within Spring-based applications.
 It also **supports integration** with external systems via declarative adapters.
-Some of the supported integrations are: FTP, HTTP, JMS and email.
+Some of the supported integrations are FTP, HTTP, JMS, and email.

 Spring Integration is a main Spring project.
 It is developed and maintained by [Pivotal Software](https://pivotal.io/){:target="_blank"}.